orthros/dart-epub/README.md

 # dart-epub
 [![Build Status](https://travis-ci.org/orthros/dart-epub.svg?branch=master)](https://travis-ci.org/orthros/dart-epub)

-Epub Reader for Dart inspired by [this fantastic C# Epub Reader](https://github.com/versfx/EpubReader)
+Epub Reader and Writer for Dart inspired by [this fantastic C# Epub Reader](https://github.com/versfx/EpubReader)

 This does not rely on the ```dart:io``` package in any way, so it is avilable for both desktop and web-based implementations